Drama (Yes album): Retrospective evaluations

-Music critic Rick Johnson thought the group came up with a consistent album, summarising it as "fairly solid stuff".
-In a retrospective review for AllMusic, Paul Collins wrote: "It rocks harder than other Yes albums" and a "harbinger of Yes and Asia albums to come" throughout the 1980s.
-He points out Squire's "emboldened" and "aggressive" bass playing with White's drums, and Howe's "more metallic" approach.
-Collins picks out "Machine Messiah" and "Tempus Fugit" as the album's best tracks within an album of promising material.
+Retrospective reviews have continued to praise the album's modernised energy.
+In a review for AllMusic, Paul Collins wrote that Drama "rocks harder than other Yes albums" and served as a "harbinger of Yes and Asia albums to come" throughout the 1980s.
+Collins highlighted Squire's "emboldened" and "aggressive" basslines, White's driving drums, and Howe's "more metallic" guitar work, selecting "Machine Messiah" and "Tempus Fugit" as the album's finest tracks.
+In 2014, readers of Prog voted Drama the 100th greatest progressive rock album of all time.